P.E.I. premier working the phones to get potato export suspension lifted | CBC News

 Bibeau has said bringing this issue to a resolution is a top priority for the federal government.

-In response to a question in the House of Commons Wednesday, Prime Minister Justin Trudeau said he brought up the issue with President Joe Biden at a meeting in Washington, D.C., last week, adding that there is no scientific basis for the suspension.
+In response to a question in the House of Commons on Wednesday, Prime Minister Justin Trudeau said he raised the issue with U.S. President Joe Biden at a meeting in Washington, D.C., last week, adding that there is no scientific basis for the suspension.

 With files from Angela Walker